AntonMu/TrainYourOwnYOLO/README.md

     pip install opencv-python
     ```

-3. If you are using Linux and having trouble installing `*.snap` package files try:
+3. If you are a Linux user and having trouble installing `*.snap` package files try:
     ```
     snap install - dangerous vott-2.1.0-linux.snap
     ```